Calming Tristan's anxiety

 Tracks

-Santa Fe Animal Shelter & Humane Society: Montoya is a beautiful German shepherd mix is about 1 year old and weighs 55 pounds.
-Montoya is playful and loves everybody.
-Plus, he enjoys his daily leash walks and running around the dog park.
+Santa Fe Animal Shelter & Humane Society: Montoya is a beautiful German shepherd mix who is about 1 year old and weighs 55 pounds.
+He is playful and loves everybody.
+Plus, Montoya enjoys his daily leash walks and running around the dog park.

 Zeus is a handsome cat who is almost 2 years old.
 Zeus weighs about 12 pounds.
 He likes being petted and seeks attention from his favorite people.
 Zeus also likes hiding and personal time to relax.